 - Recording your height and weight, blood pressure and pulse

 - Obtaining a blood sample

 - Submitting a urine sample

-The insurance companies use the blood and urine samples to test for HIV, smoking status, and the health of your heart, liver, and pancreas.
+Typically, insurance companies use the blood and urine samples to test for HIV, smoking status, and the health of your heart, liver, and pancreas.

 What happens after my exam?

 If you do have any conditions (e.g. diabetes, history of cancer, heart issues) we shop your medical profile around to the insurance companies with work with to find you the best price.
-There are times in which someone is declined for life insurance, but your Quotacy team will work hard and uses every resource available to find you coverage at a premium that fits your budget.
+There are times in which someone is declined for life insurance, but your Quotacy team will work hard and use every resource available to find you coverage at a premium that fits your budget.